 City of Melbourne sustainability drive focuses on LEDs, solar

-The City of Melbourne is undertaking a $30 million program of clean energy initiatives to help it reach its goal of zero net emissions by 2020, using finance from the CEFC.
+In 2015, the City of Melbourne undertook a $30 million program of clean energy initiatives to help it reach its goal of zero net emissions by 2020.

-- $4.4 million for energy efficiency and renewable energy projects at childcare centres, libraries, swimming pools, community centres, carparks and other facilities identified as part of the Council's five-year Emissions Reduction Plan.
+The CEFC finance included $10 million for the Sustainable Melbourne Fund (SMF) to finance Environmental Upgrade Agreements, targeting rooftop solar and lighting projects across 30 councils in Victoria.
+It also provided $4.4 million for energy efficiency and renewable energy projects at childcare centres, libraries, swimming pools, community centres, car parks and other facilities identified as part of the Council's five-year Emissions Reduction Plan.

-The City includes 16 inner city suburbs covering 37.7 square kilometres and is the central precinct for Greater Melbourne.
-The council is working collaboratively to reduce carbon emissions across the municipality by focusing on council operations, commercial buildings and industry, residential buildings, stationary energy supply, transport and freight and waste management.
+The City of Melbourne includes 16 inner city suburbs covering 37.7 square kilometres and is the central precinct for Greater Melbourne.
+The council is working collaboratively to reduce carbon emissions across the municipality by focusing on council operations, commercial buildings and industry, residential buildings, stationary energy supply, transport and freight, and waste management.